subvisual/subvisual.com/src/posts/2020-06-05-rebuilding-subvisual-com/index.md

 being the best we can at designing and developing digital products.
 But now we have a lot more experience and expertise added to our skills and curiosity.

-I've told you the story we want to tell, but by the time I'm of writing this you will notice that the story of the little planet is still not complete.
+I've told you the story we want to tell, but at the time I'm writing this you will notice that the story of the little planet is still not complete.
 To this day it is still waiting for someone better than me to make it travel among the stars.
 [Are you up for the challenge?][hiring-a-front-end-developer]

 [became Subvisual]: https://subvisual.com/blog/posts/58-our-biggest-announcement-yet/